Rob-V-Eng/rob-v-eng.github.io/_projects/Line-Improvement-Project/index.md

 - Internal flow guides to reduce turbulence and promote smooth merging of materials
 - Bolt-on flanges for quick mounting

-3) Fabrication-Ready Design: Using sheet metal tools in SolidWorks, I ensured the model could be laser cut and bent with standard shop capabilities.
+**3) Fabrication-Ready Design:** Using sheet metal tools in SolidWorks, I ensured the model could be laser cut and bent with standard shop capabilities.

 **Version 2: Pour-In Enabled Housing with Hinged Lids**

 As soon as the first housing was installed, operators requested a way to manually add small batches of material, such as when cleaning or starting a new product run.
 Instead of modifying the first unit, I created an enhanced second version.

-1. Modified Design Based on Operator Feedback
+**1) Modified Design Based on Operator Feedback**

   I retained the overall geometry of the first housing but added:
 - Two top-facing access ports (one on each side)
 - Hinged metal lids with small handles and magnetic closures
 - Safety flanges to prevent sharp edges and improve operator comfort

-2. Structural Enhancements: To ensure the top remained structurally sound despite the added openings, I thickened the lid region and used cross-bracing inside the sheet metal bends.
+**2) Structural Enhancements:** To ensure the top remained structurally sound despite the added openings, I thickened the lid region and used cross-bracing inside the sheet metal bends.

-3. Prototyping & Collaboration: I worked closely with the shop team to test lid tolerances, and with operators to make sure pouring angles and access heights were comfortable during use.
+**3) Prototyping & Collaboration:** I worked closely with the shop team to test lid tolerances, and with operators to make sure pouring angles and access heights were comfortable during use.

 ## Outcomes & Impact
 - Improved Material Flow: The housings connected all pipes securely, reduced product loss, and promoted consistent merging of material into the line.